December 17, 2022, 5-10 p.m.

 In Mammoth's village guests can stay in hotels & cabins, then hop on a chair lift right there outside the hotel door.
 This winter getaway is popular with not only extreme sports enthusiasts, but with families with kids who seek to share the love of winter sports with the children as they grow.

 A four seasons resort, Mammoth Lakes winter sports include sledding, snowskiing, snowboarding, snowmobiling and even ice climbing.

-Spring brings greenery and waterfalls, while summers on the lakes include water sports and fishing, plus the most popular place in California for extreme thrills in mountain biking and motocross with an annual competition, Mammoth Motocross.
+Spring brings greenery and waterfalls, while summers on the lakes include water sports and fishing, plus the most popular place in California for extreme thrills in mountain biking.

 Fall is the most beautiful season and rivals any East Coast destination for the fall foliage leaf peeping vacation.
 The mountains are a different type of foliage experience and one that you don't want to miss if you are a nature lover.